GuestMeNot/Creative-Thoughts/DistributedMutex.md

 - How would multiple Distributed Mutexes in an application share network connections?
 - What happens to downstream code when the Mutex is rolled back?
 - What happens if the network is partition evenly across participants?
+- [Zookeeper](https://zookeeper.apache.org/) can be looked at for inspiration.